tmgldn/miner-game/README.md

 # (!)
 IMPORTANT (!)

-This repo contains some bug fixes not present in the version originally fitted to make assessing the game easier.
+This repo contains some bug fixes not present in the version originally submitted to make assessing the game easier.

 > Note: No changes to content or balance were added, just fixes for bugs that would otherwise